Saloma: Early career: 1949–1953

 Saloma's voice began to play in the local radio when her stepfather brought her to see his orchestra performed on Radio Malaya.
 Singer Rokiah Hanafi, also known as Rokiah Wandah, was scheduled to sing several songs with the orchestra, but did not appear that day.
 Mum Yusoff decided to persuade Saloma to try to sing the songs that were supposed to be sung by Rokiah.
 Fortunately, her performance was a success.
 After that, she received many offers from orchestras throughout Singapore to be their main singer.
 One of her songs that she sang at Radio Malaya was called "Sang Rang Bulan".
 The song was played in the film "Rachun Dunia" (Poison of The World) and was once recorded by a local singer named Rubiah.

 In 1950, Saloma fell in love with the hero of a film called 'Aloha' after watching the film for the first time.
 The hero was played by P. Ramlee.
 At that time, Saloma was only 15 years and 11 months old.
 Her love for him grew stronger each day and Saloma swore that she would marry the actor one day.
 During the film blockbuster, P. Ramlee used to walk from his house to the studio.
 In the middle of the road, he had to walk pass Saloma's house in Mount Emily.
 Every time he walked towards the house, a Chinese boy selling grass jelly would run to Saloma 's house to tell her about the presence of her beloved hero.
 Saloma would then tease P. Ramlee by calling out "Banjo" (the character he played in the film) and then hid when he turned around to see who had called out to him.

-Salmah (Saloma) during her early film career in the movie Norma.

 During the early 1950s, her dream of becoming a singer did not go the way she wanted.
 Instead, she started her career as a film actress, offered by Nusantara Film.
 Her first film was entitled Pelangi (Rainbow), which received positive reviews from audiences.
 After that, she received a few offers from Nusantara Film to act in other films.
 In that period, she acted in two other films; 'Perkahwinan Rahsia' (Secret Wedding) and 'Norma'.
 In January 1952, she was offered a minor role as a club singer in a film called 'Chinta Murni' (True Love) by Nusantara Film, directed by Aman Ramlie or better known as A. R. Tompel (Aman Ramli Jaafar).
 At the time, it was her fourth film.

 After her last film with Nusantara Film Company, titled Sesal Tak Sudah (Lasting Regret), Saloma immediately ended her contract with the company.
 The reason given was that she needed a rest because of her pregnancy and her refusal to work with A.R Tompel, her ex-husband, any longer.
 At the end of 1952 until 1953, Saloma ended her career as a performer.